pschmitt/tmux-ssh-split/README.md

 a pane where `ssh HOST COMMAND` is running this will make tmux-ssh-split create a new pane with a start command of `ssh HOST`.
 Default: `false`.
 - `@ssh-split-verbose`: Display a message when spawning the SSH shell.
+- `@ssh-split-debug`: Debug mode.
+Redirects the output of the script to `/tmp/tmux-ssh-split.log`

 ## Example config